Charting the new physics through one-loop effects in the muon magnetic dipole moment: Summary and conclusions

 Based on the analytic and expansion formulae, we make physical discussions in Sec. \ref{sec:Sexpansion:summary} and Sec. \ref{sec:Vexpansion:summary}.
 First, we consider the massless limit and decoupling behaviours.
 Keeping the left-handed and right-handed couplings simultaneously, we then summarize the leading order formulae of the muon MDM in different scenarios, which depends on the Yukawa coupling (or gauge coupling) and electric charge.
-Because the left-handed and right-handed couplings are independent generally, it is always possible to make the contributions of $\left[y_L(y_R)^\ast+y_R(y_L)^\ast\right]$ (or $\left[g_L(g_R)^\ast+g_R(g_L)^\ast\right]$) part positive through adjusting the sign of the couplings.
+Because the left-handed and right-handed couplings are independent generally, it is always possible to make the contributions of $\left[y_L(y_R)^\ast+y_R(y_L)^\ast\right]$ (or $\left[g_L(g_R)^\ast+g_R(g_L)^\ast\right]$) part positive or negative through adjusting the sign of the couplings.
 Keeping only one of the left-handed or the right-handed couplings, we also summarize the leading order formulae of the muon MDM in different scenarios.
-Because the sign of $|y_{L(R)}|^2$ (or $|g_{L(R)}|^2$) is definitely non-negative, the positivity of $(g-2)_{\mu}$ will set a limit on the electric charge of fermion or mediator as presented in Tab. \ref{tab:sum:exp:scalarLL} and Tab. \ref{tab:sum:exp:vectorLL}.
-These discussions in view of the simplified interactions can be meaningful to the contributions in models with more fields and more interactions. \end{itemize}
+Because the sign of $|y_{L(R)}|^2$ (or $|g_{L(R)}|^2$) is definitely non-negative, the positivity of $(g-2)_{\mu}$ constrains the electric charge of fermion or mediator as presented in Tab. \ref{tab:sum:exp:scalarLL} and Tab. \ref{tab:sum:exp:vectorLL}.
+These insights in view of the simplified interactions remain relevant even in models with extended fields and interactions.